MLopezJ/boot_progress_year/readme.md

 ### Step 3: Our application bot

-At this point, we already know how to create a twitter bot and make a simple post in our twitter profile with the bot.
+At this point, we already know how to create a twitter app and make a simple post in our twitter profile with the bot.
 Now, we are going to add the logic require to know the year's progress in percentage and then, make a post with a progress bar representing the percentage elapsed.
 Our script will check the progress day by day.
-So, we can divide all this in four steps:
+So, we can divide all this in the next steps:

+* request for the percentage of the year's progress
+    > index.py

 * Get the percentage of the year's progress

     > year_progress.py

+  If the year has advanced by 1%

     * Draw a progress bar
         > draw.py

     * Make a post on Twitter
         > twitter_post.py

-* Check if the bot need to make a new post
+* Wait for a day.
+Repeat.
     > index.py